-4. Provided that:-
+3. Provided that:

-The Governing Body shall appoint an Investment Committee, consisting of the Principal, Treasurer and not less than two other Fellows.
-The Committee shall seek on a regular basis the advice of a suitably qualified outside person who is not a Fellow nor an employee of the College.
+- a) The Governing Body shall appoint an Investment Committee, consisting of the Principal, Treasurer, not less than two other Fellows and at least one suitably qualified outside person who is not a Fellow nor an employee of the College.
 The Committee shall meet at least once a term to consider all business relating to the College's estates, endowment and investments (including those of trust funds).
-The Committee shall receive reports from any Investment Manager who may have been appointed under Statute XII.
+The Committee shall receive reports from any Investment Manager who may have been appointed under Statute XII. - b) The Governing Body authorises the Investment Committee to exercise powers of investment within the terms of a Statement of Investment Principles, approved by Governing Body.
+The Principal and Treasurer have the authority to execute the decisions made by Investment Committee, including: - i. making commitments to new investments in public markets via the College's stockbroker, where either the Principal's or the Treasurer's authorisation is required; - ii. making commitments to new investments in private markets without the services of the College's stockbroker, where both the Principal's and the Treasurer's authorisations are required; and - iii. investing additional funds into or selling existing investments, where either the Principal's or the Treasurer's authorisation is required.